 In fact, I would go as far as to say that most people are not willing to take any risk at all unless they are confident that they will succeed.

 I was the exact same way.
 To be honest, making 6 figures selling handkerchiefs online still sounds completely ludicrous to me.
-And if you told me that I was going to make 700K blogging last year?
+And if you told me that I was going to make over 1 million dollars blogging last year?
 I would have told you to get the heck out of town!

 Editor’s Note: If you are interested in learning how to start your own online store, click here to take my FREE 6 day mini course on ecommerce.